 Key reasons to consider the AlphaGun instead:

-1. The AlphaGun is $120 cheaper than the Hydragun.
-The AlphaGun X comes with more speeds and heads but costs $120 less than the Hydragun.
+1. The AlphaGun is $150 cheaper than the Hydragun.
+The AlphaGun X comes with more speeds and heads but costs $150 less than the Hydragun, about half the price.

 2. The AlphaGun has has 30 speed settings compared to the Hydragun's 6.
 The Alpha has an LCD screen where you can select between 30 speeds from very gentle to intense, making it significantly more customizable - gentle when you're particularly sore, intense when required, and at very gradual increases in between.